TALLIY/kisters-coding-challenge/README.md

 1. I chose not to write a lot of comments as they clutter up the code.
 However, I hope that every function and variable is clearly named to avoid ambiguity when reading the code.
 I will be more than happy to discuss my code in the technical interview.

 2. I wrote the code from my work github account by accident (mohamadaltalli-mamahealth) and I will update the readme from my personal github account (TALLIY).
 Both accounts are fully mine and no one else was involved in writing the code.

+3. The folder `data` was included in `.gitignore`.
+I removed it because it is assumed in the code that it is there.
+If not the the appropriate error will be thrown and catched.
+Of course `fs.mkdirSync` can also be used to create the directory if it is not there, which can be checked with `fs.existsSync`.